 Heroin addiction has taken your life away from you—robbed you blind.
 No longer do you feel like a member of society at large.
 Instead, the insidious nature of opiate addiction has reduced your world to the never-ending cycle of obsessing over the drug, seeking the drug, securing the drug, and using the drug—while committing all manner of unethical acts in perpetuating the cycle.

-When the time comes to finally, once and for all, put an end to the madness of addiction suddenly a wave of panic may wash over you.
+When the time comes to finally, once and for all, put an end to the madness of addiction, suddenly a wave of panic may wash over you.
 Withdrawal from heroin is a nasty process; it is a highly uncomfortable and painful prelude to the prize of living clean and sober.
 To get from the withdrawal phase to the detox and treatment phase does take some guts.
 Some opt to exchange one drug (heroin) for another (Suboxone) in the quest to leapfrog over the misery of heroin withdrawal symptoms, but there is another way.
-Consider the holistic, non-medical approach to detox and withdrawal.
+Consider the holistic, non-medical approach to detox and withdrawal at the Ranch Creek Recovery Treatment Center.

 Holistic, Non-Medical Opiate Detox in San Diego